wdi-sg/project-1/README.md

 The elements should have different color. (red, white, brown etc.)

 ##### The image for the elements should be cute.
 (Personal preference).
-Maybe to consider 8 bit graphics.
+Maybe to consider pixel art.

 ---
 ### Versions

-version 0.2.0: added necessary function
+version 0.2.0:(1/10/2017) added necessary function:
 * Generate the different elements.
 * Checking the grid for match, increase score for match, delete the 3 or more matching elements and push those elements above down, add new elements to the top.
 * visual: Able to differentiate between different types of elements.
 Able to see the total score.

-version 0.4.0: added:
+version 0.4.0:(2/10/2017) added:
 * one more type of elements: cream color.
 * the swapping element function.
 * able to remove match of 5
 * added delay to most of the function to aid player to view what is going on

-version 0.6.0: added:
+version 0.6.0:(3/10/2017) added:
 * check available move function
 * reset grid function. (with remove class and add class 'Box' function)

+version 0.8.0:(4/10/2017) added:
+* working timer, grid is removed when timer reach zero.
+* better visual design
+* check if after swapped, there is any match, if no, should change back two elements swapped.
+* able to change character image based on score
+* increase grid to 5x5

-current timing: checkGrid to removeElements(0) removeElements(removing 400) to pushdown(250) to generateElements (500) to checkGrid (700)
+current timing: checkGrid to removeElements(0) removeElements(removing 300) to pushdown(250) to generateElements (300) to checkGrid (300)
-full cycle 1,850.
+full cycle 1,150.

 yet to add
-* working timer, the game should end when the timer reach zero.
-* check if after swapped, there is any match, if no, should change back two elements swapped.
-* better visual design
 extra
 * more score for match of four or five.
 ---